ryanlow64/tp/docs/UserGuide.md

 Format: `add_deal pid/PROPERTY_ID buyer/BUYER_ID price/PRICE [status/STATUS]`

-* Creates a deal with the specified property, buyer and price details
+* Creates a deal with the specified property, buyer and price details.
-* The property ID and buyer ID refer to the index numbers shown in the displayed lists
+* The property ID and buyer ID refer to the index numbers shown in the displayed lists.
-* The IDs **must be positive integers** that do not exceed the property and client list sizes respectively
+* The IDs **must be positive integers** that do not exceed the property and client list sizes respectively.
-* The property and buyer must exist in REconnect
+* The property and buyer must exist in REconnect.
-* The property owner will automatically be set as the seller
+* The property owner will automatically be set as the seller.
-* The property must not be involved in another existing deal
+* The property must not be involved in another existing deal.
-* The price must be a positive integer between 3 and 6 digits (in thousands)
+* The price must be a positive integer between 3 and 6 digits (in thousands).
-* Status is optional and indicates the deal progress (OPEN, PENDING, CLOSED) (case-insensitive)
+* Status is optional and indicates the deal progress (OPEN, PENDING, CLOSED) (case-insensitive).
-* If status is not specified, it defaults to PENDING
+* If status is not specified, it defaults to PENDING.

 Examples:
-* `add_deal pid/1 buyer/1 price/100 status/CLOSED` creates a `CLOSED` deal for property #1 with buyer #1 at $100,000
+* `add_deal pid/1 buyer/1 price/100 status/CLOSED` creates a `CLOSED` deal for property #1 with buyer #1 at $100k
-* `add_deal pid/3 buyer/2 price/500` creates a deal for property #3 with buyer #2 at $500,000 with default status of `PENDING`
+* `add_deal pid/3 buyer/2 price/500` creates a deal for property #3 with buyer #2 at $500k with default status of `PENDING`

 ### Updating a deal : `update_deal`

 Updates an existing deal in REconnect.

-Format: `update_deal INDEX [prop/PROPERTY_ID] [buyer/BUYER_ID] [price/PRICE] [status/STATUS]`
+Format: `update_deal INDEX [pid/PROPERTY_ID] [buyer/BUYER_ID] [price/PRICE] [status/STATUS]`

-* Updates the deal with the specified `INDEX`
+* Updates the deal with the specified `INDEX`.
-* At least one of the optional fields must be provided
+* At least one of the optional fields must be provided.
-* The INDEX refers to the index number shown in the displayed deal list, and should be a _positive integer_ that does not exceed the deal list size
+* The INDEX refers to the index number shown in the displayed deal list, and should be a _positive. integer_ that does not exceed the deal list size.
-* For property ID and buyer ID - the specified values must refer to existing entities in REconnect
+* For property ID and buyer ID - the specified values must refer to existing entities in REconnect.
-* Price must be within valid range (3 to 6 digits in thousands)
+* Price must be within valid range 3 to 6 digits (in thousands).
-* Status can be updated to indicate deal progress (OPEN, PENDING, CLOSED) (case-insensitive)
+* Status can be updated to indicate deal progress (OPEN, PENDING, CLOSED) (case-insensitive).
-* Seller cannot be manually updated as it is automatically set based on the property owner
+* Seller cannot be manually updated as it is automatically set based on the property owner.

 Examples:
 * `update_deal 3 status/CLOSED` changes the status of deal #3 to CLOSED
-* `update_deal 1 price/500 buyer/2` updates deal #1 with a new price of $500,000 and changes the buyer to client #2
+* `update_deal 1 price/500 buyer/2` updates deal #1 with a new price of $500k and changes the buyer to client #2

 ### Finding deals : `find_deal`